-We believe that portfolio companies that are aware of their climate exposures and have started to identify their climate-related risks and opportunities are better equipped to deal with the associated challenges and are therefore more resilient.
-We actively engage with our portfolio companies to improve climate-related disclosures, such as to CDP, and have in turn participated in the two consecutive annual CDP Non-Disclosure Campaigns (NDC).
+We believe that portfolio companies that have started to identify their climate-related risks and opportunities are better equipped to deal with the associated challenges and are therefore more resilient.
+We actively engage with our portfolio companies to improve climate-related disclosures, such as to CDP, and have in turn participated in the three consecutive annual CDP Non-Disclosure Campaigns (NDC).

 Alongside disclosure, we monitor portfolio companies' efforts to reduce emissions and advocate target setting with the aim of keeping global temperature rise below 1.5°C. We encourage portfolio companies to set science-based emission reduction targets and register them with the Science Based Targets Initiative (SBTi) to improve future resilience and mitigate transition and physical risks.
-We engage with portfolio companies both individually and through the CDP Science-Based Targets (SBT) Campaign for target setting.
-Further details on collaborative engagements are discussed in more detail on page 33.
+Over 2023 and 2024, we conducted follow-up engagements with several portfolio companies covered by the 2023 CDP Science-Based Targets (SBT) Campaign.
+Following the Campaign's conclusion, we now undertake target-related engagements with portfolio companies.

 In addition to disclosure and target setting, we discuss remuneration strategies with our portfolio companies and endorse the use of environmental metrics within their short and long-term incentive plans.
-Case studies detailing our engagements with portfolio companies regarding these topics can be found on pages 31-33.
+Case studies detailing our engagements with portfolio companies regarding these topics can be found on pages 33-37.

-IMPLIED TEMPERATURE RISE SCENARIOS
+IMPLIED TEMPERATURE RISE (ITR) SCENARIOS

-As part of our climate-related risk and opportunity assessments, we utilise available tools such as implied temperature rise estimates from third-party data providers.
-We use these tools in combination with qualitative analysis to form an independent view.

-In our experience, available tools to simulate temperature rise cases for scenario analysis do not give an accurate assessment of transition risks and opportunities for our portfolios.
+As part of our climate-related risk and opportunity assessments, we utilise tools such as ITR estimates from third-party providers.
+We use these in combination with qualitative analysis to form an independent view.
+In our experience, available tools to simulate temperature rise cases for scenario analysis do not give accurate assessments of transition risks and opportunities for our portfolios.
 We have found that different methodologies and data providers provide significantly divergent outcomes for the same company.
-Moreover, some companies well placed to aid the transition to a low-carbon economy, such as solar module producers, perform worse with these metrics compared to traditionally highemitting companies that derive much of their revenue from 'brown' sources such as fossil fuel generation and extraction.
-Whilst we challenge the quality of this type of metric, its underlying data and methodologies, we consider this within our climate assessments in the absence of better metrics and continue to seek improved data.
-We continue to seek other available tools to enable further scenario analysis.
+Some companies well placed to aid the transition to a low-carbon economy, such as solar module producers, perform worse with these metrics than traditionally high-emitting companies that derive much of their revenue from 'brown' sources such as fossil fuel generation and extraction.
+Whilst we challenge the quality of this type of metric, its underlying data and methodologies, we consider this within our climate assessments in the absence of better metrics and continue to seek improved data and tools.